navicore/naviscripts/README.md

 * YouCompleteMe - brittle pain but still works best for me
 * linting for es6, rust, scala, R, python

-I periodically once every year or two try to move to better parts and I usually revert.
+I periodically try other more product-like solutions and always revert to this set of scripts.

 ### INSTALL